Skip to main content

 Cost: $135

 Description: Welcome to an art class where anything goes!
 Use your inventive minds to create abstract works of art!
 Using various supplies—recycled metals, glass, wire, paper, and cardboard—we will give new life to our creations.
-Once the students spend a week letting their creative juices flow, designing fabulous works of art, they will host a semi-formal art show on Friday to conclude the course and for the parents/guardians to attend and view the class's hard work!
+This class is all about expression and allows your students to create works of art only they can dream about.
+Nothing is impossible!
+Come join us for a wild week of creating, crafting, and laughing!

 *Due to an increase in the cost of art supplies and materials for this course, a $10 fee has been added to the class to cover the cost of items the students will use during the program.